transloadit/uppy/website/src/docs/index.md

 ## Documentation

-- [Uppy](/docs/uppy.html) — full list of options, methods and events.
+- [Uppy](/docs/uppy/) — full list of options, methods and events.
-- [Plugins](/docs/plugins.html) — list of Uppy plugins and their options.
+- [Plugins](/docs/plugins/) — list of Uppy plugins and their options.
-- [Server](https://github.com/transloadit/uppy-server) — setting up and running an uppy-server instance, which adds support for Instagram, Dropbox, Google Drive and other remote sources.
+- [Server](/docs/server/) — setting up and running an uppy-server instance, which adds support for Instagram, Dropbox, Google Drive and other remote sources.
-- Making a plugin — how to write a plugin for Uppy.
+- Architecture & Making a Plugin — how to write a plugin for Uppy [documentation in progress].

 ## Browser Support